-- 2) One LTT will be assigned to the fourth floor - Both LTT will collaborate to assist with task on the third floor - Break and meal times - i.
-Follow unit practices - Acute Care Services - b-10.
-LTTs-PMTs will sign up for their lunch/break times on the designated break logs at the beginning of the shift. - 1) LTTs will notify all ACS floors of their lunch/break times - ii.
-Telemetry - Sign-up for break by documenting your name in an allotted time on the break sheet. - 2) One LTT will be on the unit all times - 8-11.
+- i.
+Follow unit practices

+- Acute Care Services

+- b.10.
+LTTs-PMTs will sign up for their lunch/break times on the designated break logs at the beginning of the shift.

+- 1) LTTs will notify all ACS floors of their lunch/break times

+- ii.
+Telemetry

+- Sign-up for break by documenting your name in an allotted time on the break sheet.

+- 2) One LTT will be on the unit all times

+- 8-11.
 The PMT LTT personnel shall use a mechanical lifting device, when available, for every total body transfer.
-Equipment available may include: - Mechanical vertical or horizontal lifts - b.
-Full Length Slide Boards - c.
-Gait Belts - d.
-Mechanical Weighing Devices - e.
-Glide mat - 9-12.
-The PMTLift Team shall be called for all lifts as specified in this policy on their assigned units or as requested. - Lifts are defined as total body transfers to and from: - Bed to chair/wheelchair - ii.
-Bed to gurney - iii.
-Bed to commode - iv.
-Floor to bed - v.
-Bed or chair to scale - vi.
-Any other lift where total body movement of the non-ambulatory patient is required. - 40.13.
-Patient Safety - a.
-Prior to leaving a patient's room ensure the following: - Patient's room is clean and uncluttered - ii.
-Bedside tray within patient's reach - iii.
-Call button, television remote control and patient's other personal items are within their reach - iv.
-Patient's bed is in low position with upper side rails in the raised position - v.
-Patients are covered with a blanket or per their preference - vi.
-Ask if there is anything they can get for the patient - 41.14.
-Performs the following task as directed by an RN and assist ACTs as directed by RN: - Assist ACTs and RNs with the following: - Admission and daily weights - ii.i.
-Positioning patients during baths - ii.
-Ambulating patients to bathroom that are potential risk for falls and the patient requires more assistance than one RN or ACT - iii.1) Initial post-operative ambulation should be performed by the RN and ACT - Answers telephones and patient call lights during the RN shift hand-off, Protected Time, Quiet Time and PRN as directed by RN or per unit practices - e.b.
-Answers patient's call lights and relays message to RN or ACT - d.c.
-Transport specimens to the lab - e.d.
-Transport patient belongings or equipment to other nursing departments - f.e.
-Pick up medications (not controlled substances) from the pharmacy department and transport to nursing unit as directed by a RN - g.f.
+Equipment available may include:

+- a.
+Mechanical vertical or horizontal lifts

+- b.
+Full Length Slide Boards

+- c.
+Gait Belts

+- d.
+Mechanical Weighing Devices

+- e.
+Glide mat

+- 9.12.
+The PMTLift Team shall be called for all lifts as specified in this policy on their assigned units or as requested.

+- a.
+Lifts are defined as total body transfers to and from:

+- i.
+Bed to chair/wheelchair

+- ii.
+Bed to gurney

+- iii.
+Bed to commode

+- iv.
+Floor to bed

+- v.
+Bed or chair to scale

+- vi.
+Any other lift where total body movement of the non-ambulatory patient is required.

+- 40.13.
+Patient Safety a.
+Prior to I

+- Prior to leaving a patient's room ensure the following:

+- Patient's room is clean and uncluttered

+- ii.
+Bedside tray within patient's reach

+- iii.
+Call button, television remote control and patient's other personal items are within their reach

+- iv.
+Patient's bed is in low position with upper side rails in the raised position

+- v.
+Patients are covered with a blanket or per their preference

+- vi.
+Ask if there is anything they can get for the patient

+- 11.14.
+Performs the following task as directed by an RN and assist ACTs as directed by RN:

+- a.
+Assist ACTs and RNs with the following:

+- i.
+Admission and daily weights

+- ii.i.
+Positioning patients during baths

+- ii.
+Ambulating patients to bathroom that are potential risk for falls and the patient requires more assistance than one RN or ACT

+- iii.1) Initial post-operative ambulation should be performed by the RN and ACT

+- b.
+Answers telephones and patient call lights during the RN shift hand-off, Protected Time, Quiet Time and PRN as directed by RN or per unit practices

+- e.b.
+Answers patient's call lights and relays message to RN or ACT

+- d.c.
+Transport specimens to the lab

+- e.d.
+Transport patient belongings or equipment to other nursing departments

+- f.e.
+Pick up medications (not controlled substances) from the pharmacy department and transport to nursing unit as directed by a RN

+- g.f.
 Obtain blood products from Transfusion Services